Quick Answer

 Why a Teacher is Essential

 Tajweed is not just about reading rules from a book—it's about developing the correct pronunciation, rhythm, and understanding that can only be achieved through direct guidance.
-A qualified teacher acts as your guide, correcting mistakes in real-time and ensuring you develop proper recitation skills.
+An experienced teacher acts as your guide, correcting mistakes in real-time and ensuring you develop proper recitation skills.

 Think of learning Tajweed like learning to play a musical instrument.
 You can read music theory books, but without a teacher to correct your technique and provide feedback, you'll develop bad habits that are difficult to unlearn later.